GestaltCogTeam/BLAST/README.md

 ---

 This repository contains the code to generate the BLAST corpus.
 The folders `raw_data_construction`, `metrics_calculation`, `feature_construction`, `dimension_reduction`, and `sampling` correspond to the sections shown in the diagram above.
 The raw BLAST data contains 321 billion observations, approximately 3.4TB in size.
-After sampling, BLAST includes 3 million time series, each with a maximum length of 4096, and is approximately 2.7GB in size.
-These data will be open-sourced on HuggingFace after the review process is complete.
+After sampling, BLAST includes 3 million time series, each with a maximum length of 4096, and is approximately 227GB in size.
+These data will be open-sourced on HuggingFace after the review process.

 ## 💿 Requirements